 All News / Case News /

-As of August 9, 2021, the Mississippi State Department of Health (MSDH) has identified several cases of E. coli O157 infection associated with use of the swimming pool and/or splashpad at the Jellystone Park Camp Resort in Pelahatchie, Mississippi.
+As of August 9, 2021, the Mississippi State Department of Health (MSDH) identified several cases of E. coli O157 infection associated with use of the swimming pool and/or splashpad at the Jellystone Park Camp Resort in Pelahatchie, Mississippi.

 E. coli O157 infection can be a serious illness, especially in very young children and the elderly, and is associated with severe stomach cramps, diarrhea (sometimes bloody), vomiting and fever.
 Some individuals develop a severe and potentially life-threatening condition called hemolytic uremic syndrome (HUS).
 HUS occurs about a week after symptoms first appear, as they are improving.
 It can lead to kidney failure in some cases.
 Early symptoms of HUS can be associated with decreased urination and fatigue.